Summary:

 There are various theories that explain the evolution of social movements.
 Deprivation theory, large social theory, structural transformation theory, resource mobilization theory, and political process theory.
 Among them, cultural theory is based on political process and mobilization theory, but emphasizes the importance of mobile culture and tries to solve free rider problem.

-What was interesting/What did we learn:
+What was interesting/What did we

 Discussion point:

-Which of the various theories that explain the development of social movements do you think is most appropriate?
+the development of social movements do you think is most appropriate?

 No comments: